 Michelle Bullock said that the RBA will consider reducing the cost of electronic payments for both merchants and consumers as the declining use of cash in payments is reducing competition in the payments market.
 Two options are on the table: one is to mandate that acquirers explicitly offer least-cost routing to all their merchants; the other is to lower the benchmarks that serve as a cap on average interchange fees.
 As shown in the chart below, the total cost of merchant fees can vary by a factor of 7 between the domestic eftpos system and international credit schemes.
 From a commercial bank perspective, this raises an interesting paradox: the decline in cash usage could lead to less profitable electronic payments markets.

 Cash has often been viewed as a back-up in case of outages and this was clearly the case during the violent bushfires that swept across the country a few months ago.
 But if people carry less cash, the resilience of the retail payments system must be strengthened.
 The Reserve Bank is working with the industry to develop a set of standard operational performance indicators to be disclosed by individual institutions.
 The work is complemented by efforts to identify and mitigate risks of reliance on supporting infrastructure that can be ‘single points of failure, such as the telecommunications and energy sectors.
-These measures will likely lead to an increase in costs for electronic payments providers and could counter the previous objective of reducing costs for merchants.
+These measures will likely lead to an increase in costs for electronic payments providers and could Automatic device for the counting of banknotes or coins.
+More the previous objective of reducing costs for merchants.

 One option that does not seem to be considered by the Reserve Bank is to actually encourage consumers and merchants to increase the use of cash at the point of sale.
-This would effectively increase competition between suppliers and would reduce the marginal cost of cash.
+This would effectively increase competition between suppliers and would reduce the marginal Although banknotes are delivered to the citizens free of charge and their use does not involve a specific fee, costs are generated during their manufacturing, storage and circulation process, which are covered by different social agents (central banks, commercial banks, retailers etc).
+More.
 It would also guarantee a tried and tested back-up system in case of outages.